 I had my sister-in-law as the testing individual who had to put up with all my different creations and she herself said you got it!
 (Before you think she was just being gullible she was actually quite difficult to please because she too knows her chipotle sauce, so let’s just say I had some straightforward feedback to deal with.) 😆

-However, I couldn’t be any more excited for this!
+However, I couldn’t be any more excited about this!
 Making the Subway Chipotle Southwest Sauce was quite rewarding when I got it to taste like Subway’s sauce!
 I want to hear from you!
-Leave feedback and comment below!
+Leave your feedback and comments below!

 How to Make Chipotle Southwest Sauce like Subway:

 Southwest Chipotle Sauce:

 - 3/4 cup ranch dressing (Hidden Valley Original)

 - 3.5 oz Chipotle peppers (half of a 7oz can with adobo sauce)